7-fs/l4d-fs/README.md

 5. After extracting the cache, move the launcher files to the same folder as the cache, replacing the existing files (and close Steam if it's running).

-6. If you wish, you can install the cache with the Russian language.
-To do this, simply add the `_russian` suffix to the corresponding files or folders.
+6. If you desire, you can install the cache with the Russian language.
+To do this, simply add folders with the suffix `_english` to the folders where you have the `left4dead` and `left4dead_dlc3` folders stored.

 7. If you need to change the game language, use the .reg files for Windows provided in the archive.